Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: RESULTS

 In the situation where Signal A is both louder than Signal B and merges at a later time, the recovered posterior is much closer to that of Signal A. This is because most of the power is within the period of Signal A. However, if Signal B merges after Signal A, the posterior is more likely to recover significant bias, even at lower SNR ratios.
 The reverse is true if the relative SNRs of the two signals are swapped.

 When signals do overlap in the time domain there will always be some bias in the parameter estimation.
 The bias from time overlap increases as the merger times of the two signals are brought closer together.
-Figure \ref{fig:single_time} shows the recovered posteriors for the chirp mass of near identical runs where the SNR of Signal B is constant, but the time separation of the mergers varies between runs.
+Fig. \ref{fig:single_time} shows the recovered posteriors for the chirp mass of near identical runs where the SNR of Signal B is constant, but the time separation of the mergers varies between runs.

 For highly overlapping signals, the significance of the bias is dominated by the frequency evolution of the signals.
-This is amplified if the signals are close in the frequency domain.
+The bias is amplified if the signals are close in the frequency domain.
 If the parameters of the two systems are such that they have a very different frequency profiles, for instance if they have very different chirp masses, then the sampler struggles to build waveform templates that match the wide variations in frequency.
 The sampler is therefore more likely to match to the louder signal.
-On the other hand, if the signals have similar frequency evolution then the power in the signals are combined and the sampler has any easy job matching the signals.
+On the other hand, if the signals have similar frequency evolution then the power in the signals are combined and the sampler has any easy job matching the composite, interfering signal.

-The highly overlapping case, in which the two signals have similar SNRs, frequency profiles and merger times, is shown in Figure \ref{fig:single_phase}.
-Here there are ten, near, identical runs of the same signal configuration.
-The wild difference between the recovered posteriors is due to the initial phase of Signal B, which was drawn randomly for each run.
-Figure \ref{fig:single_phase} shows how much effect the phase has in the highly overlapping case.
+The highly overlapping case, in which the two signals have similar SNRs, frequency profiles and merger times, is shown in Fig. \ref{fig:single_phase}.
+Here there are ten, near identical runs of the same signal configuration.
+The differences between the recovered posteriors is due to the initial phase of Signal B alone, which was drawn randomly for each run.
+We performed this analysis for several combinations of Signal B SNR and relative merger time.
+For each combination we performed the same 10 phase realisations.
+Fig. \ref{fig:single_phase} shows how much effect the phase has in the highly overlapping case.